ChirpyMisha/FC-Percentage/README.md

 It shows your percentage without misses, bad cuts, or any other thing that may lower your combo.
 This is the first mod I've made.
 Any feedback is greatly appreciated!

-Available settings:
+Available FC Percentage Counter settings:
 - Decimal Precision: The precision of the counter from 0 decimals up to 4 decimals.
+(Linked to FC Score Percentage Decimal Precision setting).
 - Percentage Size: The size of the counter value.
 - Enable Label: Enables the label.
 - Label Above Count: Put the label above the number, similar to a usual Counters+ counter.
 - Ignore Multiplier Ramp-up: When this is enabled all cuts will be weighed the same.
+(Linked to FC Score Percentage Ignore Multiplier Ramp-up setting).

+Available FC Score Percentage:
 - Show On Results Screen: Select if or when the persentage should be shown on the results screen.
+- Decimal Precision: The precision of the counter from 0 decimals up to 4 decimals.
+(Linked to FC Percentage Counter Decimal Precision setting).
+- Enable Score Percentage Difference: Shows the difference between your previous highscore and the FC score and percentage.
+- Enable Label: Enables the label.
+- Ignore Multiplier Ramp-up: When this is enabled all cuts will be weighed the same.
+(Linked to FC Percentage Counter Ignore Multiplier Ramp-up setting).

 Extra settings in config file:
 - Label Text Prefix: The text used for the label if "LabelAboveCount" is false.